Schedule Consultation

 Upper East Side Renovations

-The Upper East Side is known for classic “classic six” apartments and townhouses, many of which are yearning for a return to glory.
-Renovations often focus on creating open layouts, updating mechanical systems, and blending in high-end finishes that still respect the traditional character.
-Full-scale projects can range from $750K to $2M, depending on the scope, with strong ROI given the area’s everlasting appeal.
-Board approvals and building-specific restrictions are the main hurdles.
+The Upper East Side is known for classic-six apartments and townhouses, many ready for a return to form.
+Projects often open up the layout, update mechanical systems, and bring in high-end finishes that respect the traditional character.
+Full-scale work runs roughly $750K to $2M, with strong returns given the area's enduring appeal.

 Chelsea / Flatiron Renovations